ephel-lang/nethra/README.md

 #### Type level programming

-In this example with first define a function returning a type depending on the parameter.
+In this example we first define a function returning a type depending on the parameter.

 Then if the parameter is an `int` it returns the type `char` and if it's a `char` it returns an `int`.